beezwax/bzBond/packages/bzBond-claris/README.md

 }
 ```

-When using bzBond for code deployment, the "webProject" property links web viewers to web projects stored in the web project manager.

-#### Setting web viewer config

-The easiest place to set a web viewer's config is in its calculation dialog.
-This can be done using the following calculation.

-**Example web viewer config definition**
+As well as defining the web project to deploy in a web viewer web viewer config can also contain additional information useful to the web project, such as the layout context, script names, and supporting data such as value lists.
+The config object can be easily accessed from the web project.

+Below is an example of a web viewer calculation with additional config:

 ```
 Let (